 Interference with Sentinel Lymph Node Mapping Procedures: Breast surgery procedures that involve cutting through breast tissue, similar to a breast biopsy, can potentially interfere with diagnostic procedures to determine lymph node drainage of breast tissue to stage breast cancer.

-Body-Piercing Procedures: Individuals who currently wear body-piercing jewelry in the surgical region are advised that a infection could develop from this activity.
+Breast and Nipple-Piercing Procedures: Individuals who currently wear body-piercing jewelry region are advised that an infection could develop from this activity.